Starage Logo

 CONVERTING GEAR

-It is necessary to convert some pieces of gear simply because a race requires it (like the Tavleks require the Gauntlet).
-It is also necessary to convert some gear because if a Stargate team gets stranded in the Uncharted Territories, they are going to need to replenish their gear on the road.
-Ammunition and rations will falter, and when they do characters will be forced to trade in alien goods.
+It's necessary to convert some pieces of gear because a race requires it (like the Tavleks require the Gauntlet) and because if a Stargate team gets stranded in the Uncharted Territories, they're going to need to replenish their gear on the road.
+Ammunition and rations will run out, and when they do, characters will be forced to trade in alien goods.
 Thus, the items below have been crossed over from the Farscape universe into Stargate parameters - except in the case of cost, which is explained below.

 Concerned with Currency

-The Stargate system of Gear Picks and Resource Points assumes that the characters will belong to the SGC and will be supplied via the organization.
-Stargate characters don't really own the majority of the gear they use; they are outfitted at the beginning of each mission and must give back their requisitioned gear when the mission is concluded.
-This system falls apart, however, if a team is stranded off-world for an indefinite period in truly alien territory.
-It is also useless when merchants demand currency of some sort and will not accept anything else.
-In the Uncharted Territories of Farscape, a system of currency pledges is set up so that all species have a standard medium for trading.
-The items in Stargate are not given monetary values, since money is relatively unimportant; characters get their gear based on rank and class, not their paycheck.
-The items below are all given a value in currency pledges, however, because currency will become important if characters are kept far from home.
+The Stargate system of Gear Picks and Resource Points assumes that the characters belong to the SGC and are supplied via the organization.
+Stargate characters don't really own most of the gear they use; they're outfitted at the beginning of each mission and return their requisitioned gear when the mission concludes.
+This system quickly falls apart, however, if a team is stranded off-world for an indefinite period.
+It's also useless when merchants demand currency and won't accept anything else.
+In the Uncharted Territories of Farscape, a system of currency pledges is used so all species have a standard medium for trading.
+The items in Stargate aren't given monetary values, since characters get their gear based on rank and class, not their paycheck.
+The items below are given a value in currency pledges, however, because currency is king in the Uncharted Territories.

 If characters are unable to get back to Earth and must deal with the currency pledge system, a DM has some immediate options.

-When it comes time for the characters to buy gear, many items in the Stargate main book should be available (with DM's permission).
-These items probably won't look or act the same as Earth models, but they will still be able to get the job done.
+When it comes time for the characters to buy gear, many items in the Stargate main book should be available (with the DM's permission).
+These items probably won't look or act the same as Earth models, but they'll still get the job done.
 To convert a cost in Gear Picks to currency pledges, multiply the Gear Pick cost by 100.
 So, for example, an explosive like C4 is worth 200 currency pledges.
-Since there is no such thing has half a Gear Pick, however, DMs might need to reduce the cost of some items.
-It is advised that the cost of food be taken from the converted entry below.
+Since there's no such thing has half a Gear Pick, however, DMs might need to reduce the cost of some items.
+It's advised that the cost of food be taken from the converted entry below.

 Melee Weapons